garrett928/collective-homelab-stacks/README.md

 # collective-homelab-stacks
-A collection of homelab / selfhosted sites that run in portainer as stacks.
+A collection of homelab docker files, k8s manifest, and anisble playbooks.

 # Organization
 Each grouping of software is in its own folder under the this root folder.
 Some of these projects, like finance are only one applicaiton.
 Most of these folders are only just a simple docker compose.